 Section 6 presents the statewide energy savings and environmental impacts of the proposed code change for the first year after the 2019 Standards take effect.
-This includes the amount of energy that will be saved by California building owners and tenants, statewide Greenhouse Gas (GHG) reductions associated with reduced energy consumption, and impacts (increases or reductions) on material use with emphasis placed on any materials that are considered toxic.
+This includes the amount of energy that will be saved by California building owners and tenants, and impacts (increases or reductions) on material use with emphasis placed on any materials that are considered toxic.
 Statewide water consumption impacts are also considered.

-Section 7 concludes the report with specific recommendations with strikeout (deletions) and underlined (additions) language for the Standards, Appendices, Alternate Calculation Manual (ACM) Reference Manual, Compliance Manual, and compliance documents.
+Section 7 concludes the report with specific recommendations with strikeout (deletions) and underlined (additions) language for the Standards, Reference Appendices, Alternative Calculation Manual (ACM) Reference Manual, Compliance Manual, and compliance documents.